 I love how this jacket feels like a cozy blanket that is socially acceptable to wear in public.
 Plus, since you can make these in less than 20 minutes, it’s easy to build a little collection in different prints, fabrics, and styles.

 Thank you so much for checking out this little DIY!
-If you liked it, be sure to read my Stenciled Sweater Refashion and this Button-Down to Minidress Refashion.
+If you liked it, be sure to read my Stenciled Sweater Refashion, the Suede Elbow Patch Tutorial and How To Make A Sequin Jacket.

 Loved The Post?
 Pin It!